F1tenth-labs/Lab-2/README.md

 /tf
 /tf_static
 ```
-`/drive`, `/scan`, and `/ego_racecar/odom` are the topics we will be interacting with in todays lab.
+`/drive`, `/scan`, and `/ego_racecar/odom` are the topics we will be interacting with in today's lab.

-Lets get some more information on these topics:
+Let's get some more information on these topics:
 #### /drive
 ```BASH
 ○ → ros2 topic info /drive